venkateshops/inference-benchmarker/README.md

   * **Constant arrival rate** means that the rate of requests is fixed and the number of virtual users is adjusted to maintain that rate.
 Queries hit the server independently of responses performances.

   **Constant virtual user count** is a closed loop model where the server's response time dictates the number of iterations. **Constant arrival rate** is an open-loop model more representative of real-life workloads.

+* **What is the influence of CUDA graphs?**
+CUDA graphs are used to optimize the GPU usage by minimizing the overhead of launching kernels.
+This can lead to better performance in some cases, but can also lead to worse performance in others.
+If your CUDA graphs are not evenly distributed, you may see a performance drop at some request rates as batch size may fall in a bigger CUDA graph batch size leading to a lost of compute due to excessive padding.